• Heritage Christian Jan 2024

 Richland County Library Summer Learning Challenge

-Richland Library Reading Club
+Richland Library Reading Skills Club

 This reading club is led by library reading specialists and is for rising 3rd-grade students.
 The club is designed for children who are reading below their grade level and who need some extra help with phonics and reading strategies throughout summer break!
-You must register your child for this club by going online or calling 803.929.3434.
-Reading Club sessions are as follows:
+You must register your child for this club by calling 803.929.3434.
+Click HERE for information on the Reading Skills Club.

-• June 12 – June 16, 2023
+• June 9 – June 13, 2025 (Main Branch)

 • Monday – Friday from 9:30 am – 12:30 pm